kelsey-ek/of7azure/GUIDE/Failover.md

 ### Use the custom Persistent Volume tutorial

-1) Check the access mode you want to configure and choose the storage service.
+__a.__ Check the access mode you want to configure and choose the storage service.

 - Access Modes